uruba/FinanCalc/readme.md

 The configuration capabilities are currently very limited so there's next to nothing to tinker with.

-The default configuration values are currently to be found in the "*constants/Default.php*" file, but there will be a possibility to use an easily accessible JSON configuration file in the future.
+The default configuration values are currently to be found in the "*constants/Default.php*" file, but there will be a possibility to use an easily accessible JSON (or PHP) configuration file in the future.

 ### Tests